-Employees voluntarily donate a specified minimum amount of sick, vacation or personal time annually to a "bank", from which they can later apply to "withdraw" if they become seriously ill or injured and have exhausted their paid leave.
+Employees voluntarily donate one day of sick, vacation or personal time annually to a "bank", from which they can later apply to "withdraw" if they become seriously ill or injured and have exhausted their paid leave.
 The EILB is a statewide bank administered by the Human Resources Division.

 WHO CAN JOIN?

 Any Executive Branch employee or manager (including those employed by the Sheriffs Departments that are administered by the state) who has at least one year of continuous state service as of the effective date of membership, an acceptable attendance record, and who accrues leave time, may join the EILB.
 Part-time employees may donate and will be eligible to withdraw on a pro-rated basis.
 In calendar 2004, employees must donate at least one sick, vacation or personal day to become or remain a member in good standing.
 This program does not apply to contract, seasonal or intermittent employees.

 WHEN DO EMPLOYEES HAVE TO DECIDE TO JOIN?